instructlab/instructlab/README.md

 ```

 ## 💻 Creating new knowledge or skills and training the model

 ### 🎁 Contribute knowledge or compositional skills

-Locally contribute new knowledge or compositional skills to your local [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository.
+Contribute new knowledge or compositional skills to your local [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository.

 Detailed contribution instructions can be found on the [taxonomy GitHub](https://github.com/instruct-lab/taxonomy/blob/main/README.md).